-Parents are asked to apply sunscreen to their children before they arrive each day and/or send children with other forms of sun protection such as long sleeves and a hat.
+Parents are asked to apply sunscreen to their children before they arrive each day and send children with physical sun protection clothing such as long-sleeve sun shirts and a wide-brim hat.
 Staff will encourage children to apply their own sunscreen under supervision multiple times throughout the day and assist in application when needed.
 If sunscreen is needed and a child has not provided their own, the camp will provide sunscreen to be applied.
 Children in the program may apply sunscreen to themselves under direct supervision of a staff member.
-Sunscreen must be labeled with the child's first and last name.
+Sunscreen brought from home must be labeled with the child's first and last name.
 Avid4 Adventure uses Rocky Mountain Sunscreen.
 For more information, please see www.rmsunscreen.com.